Exclusive: Aramco listing plan halted, oil giant disbands advisors - sources

 "The decision to call off the IPO was taken some time ago, but no-one can disclose this, so statements are gradually going that way - first delay then calling off," a Saudi source familiar with the IPO plans said.

 Saudi Aramco did not immediately respond to an emailed request for comment.
-The Saudi Royal Court had no immediate comment.
+The Saudi authorities did not immediately respond to requests for comment amid a week-long holiday.

 The proposed listing of the national champion was a central part of Crown Prince Mohammed bin Salman's reform drive aimed at restructuring the kingdom's economy and reducing its dependence on oil revenue.

-The prince announced the plan to sell about 5 percent of Aramco in 2016 via a local and an international listing, predicting the sale would value the whole company at $2 trillion (£1.6 trillion) or more.
+The prince announced the plan to sell about 5 percent of Aramco in 2016 via a local and an international listing, predicting the sale would value the whole company at $2 trillion or more.
 Several industry experts however questioned whether a valuation that high was realistic, which hindered the process of preparing the IPO for the advisors.

-Stock exchanges in financial centres including London, New York and Hong Kong had been vying to host the international tranche of the share sale.
+Stock exchanges in financial centers including London, New York and Hong Kong had been vying to host the international tranche of the share sale.

-An army of bankers and lawyers started to fiercely compete to win advisory roles in the IPO, seen as a gateway to a host of other deals they expected to flow from the kingdom's wide privatisation programme.
+An army of bankers and lawyers started to fiercely compete to win advisory roles in the IPO, seen as a gateway to a host of other deals they expected to flow from the kingdom's wide privatization program.

 International banks JPMorgan, Morgan Stanley and HSBC, were working as global coordinators, boutique investment banks Moelis & Co and Evercore were chosen as independent advisors and law firm White & Case as legal adviser, sources had previously told Reuters.